ovoxojxy/National_Parks_service_project/README.md

 # Restaurant_recommender
-In this project, i researched, barnstormed, and built a basic recommendation program that recommened restaurant to users.
+In this project, i researched, brainstormed, and built a basic recommendation program that recommened restaurant to users in the gainesville area that works in users terminal.